Where’s the best breakfast in NYC?

 When it comes to getting a proper breakfast in NYC, sometimes, a cup of coffee is all New Yorkers can manage.
 But remember, countless places serve morning meals that are quick and delicious.
 Menus also list options for those rare occasions when you aren’t pressed for time and can sit down and relax with a hearty plate.
 Whether you want an egg and cheese sandwich to go or a towering stack of pancakes with fresh berries, here are six great breakfasts places in NYC.

 Lafayette, 380 Lafayette St

 Serving food inspired by the heritage of French cooking, Lafayette is headed by established NYC Chef Andrew Carmellini.
 Warm and welcoming, the brasserie-styled interior makes you want to jet off on a European holiday.
-Do as the French do and grab a croissant with coffee from the bakery to go.
-Or sit down with the morning paper to smoked salmon Benedict on brioche with sauce choron.
+Do as the French do and grab a croissant with coffee from the bakery.
+Or sit down with the morning paper to smoked salmon Benedict on brioche with hollandaise.
 Dining with a friend?
 We suggest sharing the boulangerie basket with assorted pastries and breads served with confiture and Vermont butter.